 The 10 Best Waterproof Speakers

 This wiki has been updated 35 times since it was first published in September of 2015.
 Keep the party going wherever you are headed with one of these waterproof speakers.
 They are capable of streaming your tunes from just about any device, and let you rock out at the beach, a pool party, or even in the shower without the risk of damaging your gear.
 We've ranked a variety of options here, taking into account water resistance, sound quality, portability, and price.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes